Milligrams to Kilograms Converter

 Kilogramkg1,000 g / 1,000,000 mgBody weight, groceries, industrial goods

 When a value is in milligrams and you need kilograms, you skip over grams entirely and divide by 1,000,000.
-This large factor is why pharmaceutical doses — measured in milligrams — look like extremely small decimals when expressed in kilograms.
+This large factor is the reason pharmaceutical doses, which are measured in milligrams, look like extremely small decimals when expressed in kilograms.
+Knowing exactly how many mg in a kg there are, or equivalently how many milligrams in a kilogram, comes down to one number: one million.
+That single fact makes every mg to kg conversion straightforward.

 Milligrams to Kilograms Formula

-To convert milligrams to kilograms, divide the milligram value by 1,000,000:
+To convert milligrams to kilograms, divide the milligram value by 1,000,000.
+The formula is short and never changes:

 kg = mg ÷ 1,000,000